Edge Computing Vs.Cloud Computing

 Be aware that companies can lose control of their data when the cloud is in many places around the world.
 This setting can be used for multiple institutions, e.g., the problem, for example, is banks, which are legally required to only store data in their home country.
 While solutions are being worked on, cloud computing has clear drawbacks when it comes to data security in the cloud.

 Cloud computing refers to the use of several services like software development platforms, storage, servers and other software via an Internet connection.
-Cloud computing providers have three common characteristics, which are mentioned below:
+Cloud computing service providers have three common characteristics, which are mentioned below:

 • Service is scalable